ggiamarchi/vagrant-openstack-provider/README.md

 * `server_name` - The name of the server within Openstack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
+* `networks` - Network list the server must be connected on.
+Can be omitted if only one private network exists in the Openstack project
 * `sync_method` - Specify the synchronization method for shared folder between the host and the remote VM.
   Currently, it can be "rsync" or "none".
 The default value is "rsync".
 If your Openstack image does not include rsync, you must set this parameter to "none".